A categorification for the characteristic polynomial of matroids: Basic properties of the characteristic cohomology for matroids

 \subsection{Loops, parallel elements, direct sum and relaxation}

 In this subsection, let us categorify the properties of loops, parallel elements, direct sum, and relaxation in matroid theory.
-We begin with categorifying the fourth property in Proposition \ref{prop:CharPoly}, which is analogous to Propositions 3.4 in \cite{HGR} for the chromatic cohomology. \begin{prop} If the matroid with a quasi-representation $(M,\rho)$ has a loop, then $H^i(M,\rho) = 0$ for all $i$. \end{prop} \begin{proof} Let us observe the connecting homomorphism $\gamma^*$.
-By snake lemma we have the following diagram:
+We begin with categorifying the fourth property in Proposition \ref{prop:CharPoly}, which is analogous to Propositions 3.4 in \cite{HGR} for the chromatic cohomology. \begin{prop} If the matroid with a quasi-representation $(M,\rho)$ has a loop, then $H^i(M,\rho) = 0$ for all $i$. \end{prop} \begin{proof} Let $e$ be a loop of $(M,\rho)$.
+Since $e$ is a loop, we have $\rk_M(S)= \rk_M(S\setminus e)$ for every subset $S\subset E$ containing $e$.
+Hence, by the definition of a quasi-representation, $\rho(S)= \rho(S\setminus e)$.
+Therefore, we have